IBLabs/IBCellFlipSegue/README.md

 1. Clone the *IBCellFlipSegue* repository, either as a submodule or into a folder on your computer.
 2. Add *IBCellFlipSegue* folder into your project.
+3. In your project's settings, select the project's target and under Build Phases add `QuartzCode.framework` to *Link Binary With Libraries*.
-3. Import *IBCellFlipSegue* where you need it in your project by adding `#import IBCellFlipSegue.h` to the header file.
+4. Import *IBCellFlipSegue* where you need it in your project by adding `#import IBCellFlipSegue.h` to the header file.

 How To Use
 ---------------